DillonKyleDev/FlatEngine2D/README.md

 ## Oct.
 4th, 2025 - Multiple Viewport Rendering

-Minor update: Even after simply grouping objects by Material/Graphics Pipeline, the performance improvement is pretty substantial.
+Minor update: Even after simply grouping objects to render by Material/Graphics Pipeline, the performance improvement was pretty substantial.
 I still plan on implementing multi-threading when I have the opportunity.

 I was able to get the Game View viewport rendering through a Camera component in the scene using a second renderpass.</br>